onthegomap/planetiler/CONTRIBUTING.md

 ## IDE Setup

-You can use any text editor as long as you run `./mvnw spotless:apply` to format the code before pushing.
+You can use any text editor as long as you format the code and test before pushing.
 A good IDE will make things a lot easier though.

 ### IntelliJ IDEA (recommended)